kierandriscoll/D3/javascript.md

 array.sort((a, b) => a.amount - b.amount);
 ```
+Nb.
+Dates will need to be converted into numeric format or 'YYYY-MM-DD' to sort properly.

 To sort by more than one value (eg. id & amount) combine comparisons with the OR operator:
 ```js
 json_gp.sort((a, b) => a.id - b.id || a.amount - b.amount);